Permission to Work

 Students and scholars who are not eligible for an SSN may be eligible for a Tax Identification Number (ITIN) to use for filing taxes during tax season reporting.

 Students and scholars must wait at least two weeks after their initial entry into the U.S to begin the SSN application process.
 The SSA must receive its database update from the ports of entry before the application can be accepted.

-To begin the application process, students and scholars must first obtain a job offer and bring the job offer letter to OIE along with the SSN letter request form.
-In 5 business days, an OIE support letter will be prepared for the SSN application.
+To begin the application process, students and scholars must first obtain a job offer.
 It is not possible to obtain an SSN without this letter.
 The application for an SSN is free of charge.